Explicit Brauer-Manin obstructions on plane quartics: Computing the index of a plane quartic

-\begin{Remark} In the proof above, Lemma~\ref{lem:Lichtenbaum} allowed us to obtain a sharp upper bound for the size of the local image.
+\begin{Remark} In the proof above, Lemma~\ref{lem:Lichtenbaum} allows us to obtain a sharp upper bound for the size of the local image.
 In turn, this allows us to compute the local image by considering random points and the image they span.
-Without a sharp upper bound, one would have to compute the image systematically, which may have been impractical. \end{Remark}
+Without a sharp upper bound, one would have to compute the image systematically, which may be impractical. \end{Remark}